 Can Your Vehicle’s “Black Box” Help with Your Auto Accident Claim?

 Investigators often rely on a black box for reconstructing the accident scene when a plane crashes.
 They do this for identifying the actual cause of the crash.
 But did you know that most modern automobiles have a black box as well?
-This can be used for assessing what happened during a car crash and who could be potentially held liable for the accident and injury.
+This can be used for assessing what happened during a car accident and who could be potentially held liable for the accident and injury.

 What does a Black Box Record?